 Hippotherapy is a direct medical treatment.
-It literally means "treatment with the help of the horse" from the Greek word hippos, meaning horse.
-Medical professionals, primarily physical and occupational therapists, use this medical treatment for their clients who have movement dysfunctions.
-With Hippotherapy, clients can benefit from improvement in dynamic posture and balance as well as improvement in sensory processing and functional mobility.
+It literally means "treatment with help of the horse" from Greek word hippos, meaning horse.
+Medical professionals, primarily physical, speech, and occupational therapists, use this treatment for their clients who have movement challenges.
+Clients benefit from improvement in dynamic posture, balance, sensory processing, and functional mobility.